Backdoors are a method for bypassing normal authentication systems, and are used to secure remote access to a system.

 This would, generally, be a post-compromise approach to maintain access to the compromised systems.

-Check Incident Explorer for additional incidents, such as hijacked processes.
+Check Incident Explorer for additional incidents.

 Review additional runtime audits for the source to see if there are other clues.